 0 images remaining

-On the non- contrast phase study we can see the there is around 15 mm thick pericardial fluid, which is slightly hyperdense.
-The aorta has a normal diameter, the wall is sclerotic.
-On the arterial phase, it is visible that the contrast material exits through the ruptured left ventricle into the pericardium.
+On the non-contrast phase study, we can see around 15 mm thick pericardial fluid, which is slightly hyperdense.
+The aorta has a normal diameter; the wall is sclerotic.
+It is visible that the contrast material exits through the ruptured left ventricle into the pericardium on the arterial phase.

 Acute left ventricular rupture is a rare complication of myocardial infarction with high mortality.
-Nowadays, in the era of percutaneous coronary intervention and aggressive pharmacological therapy, the incidence of this complication massively decreased (~1%).
+Nowadays, in the era of percutaneous coronary intervention and aggressive pharmacological therapy, this complication's incidence massively decreased (~1%).
 Urgent surgery was needed and performed, but even so, the patient died.